Japanese nationalism: Origin of nationalist structures and parties

 In 1882, the Japanese Government organized the Teiseito (Imperial Gubernative Party), one of the first nationalist parties in the country.
 Starting from the Russo-Japanese War, Japan adopted the moniker "Empire of Japan" ("Dai Nippon Teikoku"), acquiring a colonial empire, with the acquisition of Hokkaido (1869), Ryukyu (1879), Formosa (1895), the Liaodong Peninsula and Karafuto (1905), Joseon (Korea) (1905–10) and the South Seas Mandate islands (1918–19).

-The wars against China and Russia were modern and demanded a nationalist expression of patriotic sentiment.
-From this period, the Yasukuni Shrine (founded in 1869) was converted into a focus for nationalist sentiment and received state patronage until the end of World War II.
-Yasukuni was dedicated to those Japanese and non-Japanese who had lost their lives serving Japan, and includes all war deaths from domestic and overseas conflicts from 1869 to 1945 (and none from any conflicts since 1945), but also civilians (women and students) and civil administration in colonies and occupied territories.
+The wars against China and Russia were modern wars and as a result, they demanded a nationalist expression of patriotic sentiment.
+From this period, the Yasukuni Shrine (founded in 1869) was converted into a focus of nationalist sentiment and it received state patronage until the end of World War II.
+Yasukuni was dedicated to those Japanese and those non-Japanese who had lost their lives while they were serving Japan, and it honors all Japanese and all non-Japanese who died in domestic and overseas conflicts from 1869 to 1945 (but it does not honor any Japanese military personnel nor does it honor any non-Japanese military personnel who died in conflicts which occurred since 1945), it also honors civilians (women and students) and civil administration in colonies and occupied territories.

 Between 1926 and 1928, the central government organized the "Peace Preservation Department" (an anti-subversive police section) and prosecuted all local Soviet-sponsored communists who proposed a socialist form of government.
 The Japanese Army organized the Kempeitai (military police service).
 Dissent was controlled by the usage of political and press repression, with the Peace Preservation Law permitting police to restrict freedom of expression and freedom to assemble.

 From 1925 to 1935, the Nippon Shimbun (日本新聞) promoted nationalist ideology and sought to influence the Japanese political landscape.
 In spite of a relatively small overall circulation, it had wide readership among right-wing politicians and advocated the concept of the divine right of the emperor by vigorously attacking Tatsukichi Minobe's “emperor organ theory”.